Ilario Zannino: Criminal career

 On April 7, 1966, Zannino was introduced to Erwin Soroko at the Intermission Lounge in Boston by the bar owner Joseph Balliro as a potential buyer of stolen jewelry in Soroko's possession.
 Zannino agreed with Soroko that his appraiser, Lewis Strauss, would examine the jewelry.
 The following day, Strauss appraised the merchandise at the Northwood, New Hampshire cottage where the jewelry was hidden and, after brief negotiations, reached an agreement with Soroko on a price of $60,000 and returned to Boston with the jewelry.
 Soroko subsequently received payments personally from Zannino and his associate Peter Limone on two occasions.
 Later that year, Soroko was convicted in state court of the March 24, 1966 robbery of Cortell's jewelry store in Boston, which brought the stolen merchandise into his possession.
 He was sentenced to ten to twenty years in prison.
 In 1970, Soroko and his wife Joanne served as the chief prosecution witnesses in a federal trial in which Zannino, Limone, Strauss and Balliro were convicted for transporting or aiding and abetting the transport of goods in interstate commerce knowing the same to have been stolen.

 Zannino was an extortionist, and his victims at one time included Gennaro "Jerry" Angiulo, who made a payment to New England Mafia boss Raymond "the Man" Patriarca to have Zannino's shakedown ceased.
-Zannino then went on to work for Anguilo as an enforcer.
+Zannino then went on to work for Angiulo as an enforcer.
 By 1969, he was identified as a capodecina in the Boston faction of the Patriarca crime family.
 Zannino was also a close associate of Stephen "The Rifleman" Flemmi, an FBI informant who was connected with Italian organized crime in Boston's North End as well as the Winter Hill Gang, an Irish mob group in Somerville.
 He courted Flemmi for membership in the Mafia.

 Along with Patriarca family soldier Joseph "J.R."
 Russo, Zannino was dispatched by Jerry Angiulo to assassinate Joseph "The Animal" Barboza, a former Patriarca enforcer and hitman who testified for the government against the New England Mafia and became the first person to enter the Federal Witness Protection Program.
 Barboza was living in Santa Rosa, California under the alias "Joe Donati" when he befriended James Chalmas, a small-time criminal originally from South Boston who tipped off Angiulo about Barboza's whereabouts.
 On February 11, 1976, Barboza was shotgunned to death from a passing van as he approached his parked car after leaving Chalmas' apartment in the Sunset District of San Francisco.
 The identity of Barboza's killers remained unknown until Zannino was secretly recorded by the FBI talking about the murder in 1981.
 During a conversation with two Patriarca soldati ("soldiers"), he explained his decision to recommend Russo for a promotion, describing him as "a very brilliant guy, who stepped right out with a carbine" during the Barboza murder.
 He further stated: "We clipped Barboza.
 I was with him [Russo] every day.
 He made snap decisions.
 There, he couldn't get in touch with nobody.
 And he accomplished the whole pot."